kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 ### Cancellation of EvictionRequest

-The current implementation requires Eviction Requesters to set a finalizer on the EvictionRequest object to prevent the immediate garbage collection by the eviction request controller and for tracking purposes.
-Interceptors have to set the finalizer as well if they wish to prevent EvictionRequest cancellation (object removal).
+The current implementation requires eviction requesters to set a `.spec.requesters` on the EvictionRequest in order for the EvictionRequest to be processed and the pod terminated.
+If the `.spec.requesters` field is left empty, the eviction request is canceled.
+Interceptors have to set the `.status.evictionRequestCancellationPolicy` to `Forbid` if they wish to prevent EvictionRequest cancellation.

-One disadvantage of this approach is the added complexity.
-However, this shouldn't be too much of a problem, as Requesters and Interceptors are expected to reconcile the EvictionRequest object anyway.

 Requesters are advised to reconcile the EvictionRequest object to ensure that the EvictionRequest is present, but they are not required to do so.

-The eviction request controller will remove their finalizer as soon as the pod is removed.
-We do not expect a large number of Requesters, so the finalizer logic only needs to be implemented in a handful of places.
+The eviction request controller will set the `Completed` condition to `True` as the pod is terminated.

-Interceptors are expected to reconcile the EvictionRequest status to advertise the progress of the eviction.
-It should not be a big hurdle to add the finalizer to the EvictionRequest if needed.

-To avoid this added complexity we could alternatively forbid deletion of EvictionRequests on admission, unless the pod has already disappeared.
+To avoid implementing the cancellation, we could alternatively forbid deletion of EvictionRequests on admission, unless the pod has already disappeared.
 The main drawback is, that there are many applications today that block the node drain (either via a PDB or via a validating admission webhook).
 EvictionRequest and NodeMaintenance can be compared to the kubectl drain.
 If we forbid